jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

     use std::io::BufRead;
     ```

+Using `std::io::BufRead` here enables certain functions for our command line input that we will use later.
+This is called a Trait in Rust and you can read more about it [here](https://doc.rust-lang.org/stable/book/ch10-02-traits.html).
 3. Create an asynchronous main function using `tokio` and grab the seed from the command line.

     ```rust